Dan Anderson (basketball, born 1951)

-Daniel Edward Anderson (born January 1, 1951) is an American retired professional basketball player in the National Basketball Association (NBA).
+Daniel Edward Anderson (born January 1, 1951) is an American former professional basketball player in the National Basketball Association (NBA).

 Anderson was selected with the 2nd pick of the sixth round of the 1974 NBA draft by the Portland Trail Blazers.
 His brief NBA career spanned from 1974 to 1976 with the Blazers, averaging 3.7 points in 95 total games.
 He was also selected in the 8th round of the 1974 ABA Draft by the San Diego Conquistadors.

 Personal life

 When he retired from the NBA, Anderson became a house builder and a woodworker.